Dozens of projects announced as EPSRC welcomes Year of Engineering

 As the main funding agency for engineering and physical sciences research, our vision is for the UK to be the best place in the world to Research, Discover and Innovate.

 By investing £800 million a year in research and postgraduate training, we are building the knowledge and skills base needed to address the scientific and technological challenges facing the nation.
 Our portfolio covers a vast range of fields from healthcare technologies to structural engineering, manufacturing to mathematics, advanced materials to chemistry.
 The research we fund has impact across all sectors.
 It provides a platform for future economic development in the UK and improvements for everyone's health, lifestyle and culture.
-We work collectively with our partners and other Research Councils on issues of common concern via Research Councils UK.
+We work collectively with our partners and other Research Councils on issues of common concern via UK Research and Innovation.

 Year of Engineering